 Who was awarded the GOAL Award in 2013?

-CHIME Institute's Schwarzenegger Community School for its unique model of inclusive education.
+The 2012–13 GOAL award was given to the CHIME Institute’s Schwarzenegger Community School for its unique model of inclusive education.
+There was no award for 2013–14.

 What is the application process?